folkengine/shrift/README.md

 Shrift is a simple DSL generator that turns Objects to single line Strings for easy storage and debugging.

+An example 'Shrift String' would be:

+    example:st15dx14cn10w18i3ch6:4

+When you split the String on ':', this first cell is a String, the second cell is a 'Shrift Map' of alternating field shorthand Strings and integers, and the third cell maps to an integer.

+Pass this String back into the Shrift object configured to make short shrift of the class and it will return the Object, good as new.

+I created this so that I had a way to pack as much informational punch into as short a space as possible.

 ## Installation

 Add this line to your application's Gemfile: